 2. Watch or Listen to Local Newscasts

 The meteorologists at your city’s TV stations are some of the best sources of information for local weather information and context.
 These broadcasters train to give you the most accurate information possible and provide an idea of when the bad weather will arrive better than an app can.
+Additionally, you can also keep abreast of any changes to the weather by ensuring that you have your own cellular weather station.
+This can be particularly beneficial if there happens to be a power outage.
+You can click here to see how such devices can be a great option to add to your emergency toolkit.

 Turn your TV on during these emergencies.
 You can watch local stations for free with an antenna if you don’t have cable or an alternative service.
 Most news stations will stream live on their website and social media during bad weather.